s6juncheng/ggpval/README.md

 A trivial boxplot example
 -------------------------

-Give group pairs you want to compare in `pairs`.
+Give the group pairs you want to compare in `pairs`.

 ``` r
 plt <- ggplot(dt, aes(variable, value)) +